- Risk Factors

-Sciatic neuralgia is a general term used to describe the set of symptoms associated with compression or irritation of the sciatic nerve, which is the longest and widest nerve in the body.
-Beginning at the level of the fourth lumbar (lower back) vertebra, the sciatic nerve runs through the buttocks and down the legs.
+Sciatic neuralgia describes the set of symptoms associated with compression or irritation of the sciatic nerve, which is the longest and widest nerve in the body.
+Beginning at the level of the fourth lumbar (lower) vertebra, the sciatic nerve runs through the buttocks and down the legs.

 - Localized pain at the site of the nerve compression